cpilson/CoderCamps-real_world_react/README.md

     - List of articles populated from author's created articles or author's favorited articles

+# Part 01
+* Wire up redux in the index.js
+* Set App Name as Props with mapStateToProps
+* You should now see the app name displayed in your browser!

 <!--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).